spialelo/100-days-of-code/log.md

 **Thoughts** Improving my JavaScript skills everyday.
 Will be starting work on the Angular version of my project either this weekend or next week.
 #**Link(s) to work**
 #1.
 [Bean Counting](https://jsfiddle.net/spialelo/ftw8dodz/) - EJ Exercise Ch 3.
 No. 3

+### Day 10: January 12, 2017
+**Today's Progress**: Reviewing AngularJS Lessons on Lynda.com.
+**Thoughts** Doing a refresher before starting the Angular version of my side project.
+Also creating my folder structure for it, since I plan to use gulp alon with it.